 STCWEsp4 – Coordinate search and rescue operations

-STCWEsp5 – Establish systems and procedures for on-call service
+STCWEsp5 – Establish guard service systems and procedures

-STCWEsp6 – Maintain navigation safety by using information from navigation equipment and systems to facilitate decision making
+STCWEsp6 – Maintaining safe navigation using information from navigation equipment and systems to facilitate decision-making

-STCWEsp7 – Maintaining navigation safety using ECDIS and related navigation systems to facilitate decision-making
+STCWEsp7 – Maintaining safe navigation using ECDIS and related navigation systems to facilitate decision-making

 STCWEsp8 – Forecasting meteorological and oceanographic conditions